The RIOT Doctrine: 5 Things I Wish Someone Told Me When I Started

 Because creation is a conversation — and if even one person feels the spark to start something of their own, this article was worth it!

-Source inspiration: This essay was sparked by a conversation with MUG5 that originally appeared in Authority Magazine’s “5 Things I Wish Someone Told Me When I First Became an Artist.”
+Source inspirationThe spark that starts it all—ideas fuel campaigns, shape strategy, and turn bold thinking into unforgettable creative.: This essay was sparked by a conversation with MUG5 that originally appeared in Authority Magazine’s “5 Things I Wish Someone Told Me When I First Became an Artist.”
 If you want the full Q&A version, you can read it here: Authority Magazine interview on Medium.